ARCHER2-HPC/archer2-docs/docs/data-tools/index.md

 The tools currently available in this section are:

+- [ParaView](paraview.md): A data visualisation and analysis package
 - [R](cray-r.md): The R statistical language
 - [VisiData](visidata.md): An interactive multitool for tabular data